 - Humanities credits may be taken in any interdisciplinary course, visual or performing arts, or foreign language course that meets the Idaho State Humanities Content Standards.
 Courses that meet this requirement shall be selected from those identified as 'humanities' courses in the Course Description handbook.
-Credits earned from other institutions must meet the above requirements. - Students are required to demonstrate proficiency in language, reading, and mathematics by achieving a passing score on each section of the ISAT 10 and other measures required by the State Board of Education. - 3.
-Reading/Language/Math/Proficiency Requirements: - Students who do not meet North Star Charter School's standard of proficiency on the spring grade 8 ISAT in reading must successfully complete one (1) credit semester course in reading.
-The credit for this course shall come from the student's elective credits. - Students in grade 11 and 12 who fail to meet the ISAT 10 proficiency in language and/or reading must successfully complete the Language Arts Lab intervention class.
-The class will be taken concurrently with the student's regular English class and the credit for this course shall come from the student's elective credits. - Students who do not meet North Star Charter School's standard of proficiency on the spring grade 8 ISAT in mathematics must successfully complete one (1) credit/semester course in mathematics.
-Credits for these courses shall come from the student's elective credits.
-This course shall not meet the mathematics credit requirement for graduation - Students who have passed Algebra I or Integrated I but fail to meet the tenth grade ISAT 10 proficiency in mathematics must be enrolled continually in a math course until proficiency level is obtained or met through an alternative option. - 4.
-The physical education requirement may be met by earning two (2) credits in any Physical Education Course. - 5.
-Seniors must demonstrate proficiency on the ISAT 10. - 6.
-Students are required to demonstrate achievement and proficiency in basic standards in science, social studies, health, and humanities. - Students are required to demonstrate proficiency on North Star Charter School's senior project that includes the technical paper (an extended essay) and oral presentation. - 8.
-All students who enter North Star High School at the 9th grade level in fall 2009 or later, are required to earn eight (8) mathematics credits to be considered for the Diploma of Distinction.
-For such students, secondary mathematics includes instruction in the following areas: - Two (2) credits of Algebra/Integrated 1, or - Two (2) credits of Geometry/ Integrated II - Two (2) credits of Algebra II/ Integrated III - o Four (4) credits of IB Math - Two (2) credits of the required eight (8) credits of mathematics must be taken in the last year of high school
+Credits earned from other institutions must meet the above requirements. - 2.
+Students are required to demonstrate proficiency in language, reading, and mathematics by achieving a passing score on each section of the ISAT. - 3.
+The physical education requirement may be met by earning two (2) credits in any Physical Education Course. - 4.
+Students are required to demonstrate achievement and proficiency in basic standards in science, social studies, health, and humanities. - 5.
+Students are required to demonstrate proficiency on North Star Charter School's senior project that includes the technical paper (an extended essay) and oral presentation. - 6.
+All students who enter North Star High School at the 9th grade level in fall 2009 or later, are required to earn eight (8) mathematics credits to be considered for the North Star Diploma.
+For such students, secondary mathematics includes instruction in the following areas: - Two (2) credits of Geometry/ Integrated II - Two (2) credits of Algebra II/ Integrated III - o Four (4) credits of Math of student choice - 7.

-- 9. Beginning with the class of 2013 students must take one (1) of the following college entrance examinations before the end of the student's eleventh grade year: COMPASS, ACT OR SAT.
-Costs will be defrayed as per legislative approved funding.
-Any student wishing to take more than one exam and/or an exam outside state approved parameters will be responsible for any additional costs. - 10.
 Once students meet North Star Charter School's graduation requirements as outlined, they will receive a diploma.
 When students receive a diploma, their public education ends and they are no longer eligible to receive special education services.